ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

   .. method:: InsertPdf(MuPDFDocument docsrc, int fromPage=-1, int toPage=-1, int startAt=-1, int rotate=-1, bool links=true, bool annots=true, int showProgress=0, int final=1)

-    * Changed in v1.19.3 - as a fix to issue `#537 <https://github.com/pymupdf/PyMuPDF/issues/537>`_, form fields are always excluded.

     PDF only: Copy the page range **[fromPage, toPage]** (including both) of PDF document *docsrc* into the current one.
 Inserts will start with page number *start_at*.
 Value -1 indicates default values.
 All pages thus copied will be rotated as specified.
 Links and annotations can be excluded in the target, see below.
 All page numbers are 0-based.

     :arg docsrc: An opened PDF *Document* which must not be the current document.
 However, it may refer to the same underlying file.